9 Bridges to GIS software

 Of course, we would like to inspect our result visually (Figure 9.2).
 To load and plot the SAGA output file, we use the raster package.

-You can find a much more extended version of the presented example in the RSAGA vignette
+You can find an extended version of this example in

-This example includes statistical geocomputing, i.e., it uses a GIS to derive terrain attributes as predictors for a non-linear Generalized Additive Model (GAM) to predict spatially landslide susceptibility (Muenchow, Brenning, and Richter 2012).
+vignette("RSAGA-landslides") which includes the use of statistical geocomputing to derive terrain attributes as predictors for a non-linear Generalized Additive Model (GAM) to predict spatially landslide susceptibility (Muenchow, Brenning, and Richter 2012).

 The term statistical geocomputation emphasizes the strength of combining R’s data science power with the geoprocessing power of a GIS which is at the very heart of building a bridge from R to GIS.